Physical Therapy

 Active Release Techniques:

-Active release (ART) is a technique that aims to relieve tissue tension by removing fibrosis/adhesions which can develop in tissues as a result of overload due to repetitive use.
-These disorders may lead to muscular weakness, numbness, aching, tingling and burning sensations.
-Your clinician will use manual therapy to apply compressive, tensile and shear forces to address repetitive strain injuries, cumulative trauma injuries and constant pressure tension lesions.
+Active release (ART) is a technique that aims to relieve tissue tension by removing fibrosis/adhesions, which can develop in tissues as a result of overload due to repetitive use.
+These disorders may lead to muscular weakness, numbness, pain, tingling, and burning.
+Your clinician will use manual therapy to apply compressive, tensile, and shear forces to address repetitive strain injuries, cumulative trauma injuries, and constant pressure tension lesions.
 Tension will be applied at the area of tenderness whilst the patient is instructed to actively move the injury site from a shortened to a lengthened position.

 Joint/Spine Mobilizations: